Paladin Defense Group, Inc.

 Maritime Threats

-Definition | An active shooter incident is defined as an individual actively engaged in killing or attempting to kill people in a confined and populated areas.
+Definition: An active shooter incident involves an individual actively engaged in killing or attempting to kill people in confined and populated areas.

 Maritime Threats